MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Results

 The results show that MoFP has a low error rate in all scenarios - from $0.48\%$ to $0.00\%$ when the temporal matching tolerance increases from $\pm$0 to $\pm$5 frames for the beginning/end moment of the completely no motion periods.
 This shows that, although a few frames of mismatch are tolerated at the beginning/end of the inactivity period, every no-motion frame is correctly detected in periods of inactivity, where the detection is insensitive to noise, i.e., the detection method can filter out all types of background noise or fake motion caused by lighting changes.
 MoFN is at 4.31\% to 3.66\% ($\pm$0 to $\pm$5), indicating that several frames of true motion during continuous motion periods were missed.
-HuFP is 1.46\% to 0.97\% ($\pm$0 to $\pm$5) in all frames and HuFN is 3.59\% to 3.23\% ($\pm$0 to $\pm$5), which shows that the human detector (pre-trained YOLOv5) is more likely to miss real people than detecting background regions as humans in these experimental environments.
+HuFP is 1.46\% to 0.97\% ($\pm$0 to $\pm$5) in all frames and HuFN is 3.59\% to 3.23\% ($\pm$0 to $\pm$5), which shows that the human detector (pre-trained YOLOv5) is more likely to miss real people than detecting background regions as humans in these experimental environments. {In this experiment, there are many short (mostly $<$ 1 second) periods of no detected motion during the intervals labeled in the ground-truth as having motion.
+These are the frame-wise MoFN errors.
+However, when considering the motion instance level that fuses motion across these brief gaps, all motion and non-motion instances are correctly detected.}